Third World Liberation Front: Student actions in 1967

 Various student actions began in June of the 1967–1968 school year when students protested the administration's decision to provide students' academic standing to the Selective Service Office in June 1967.
 When students returned from summer break, tensions escalated.
-On November 6, 1967, James Vasko, Gater editor, was assaulted by black students who were offended by the content and tone of one of his articles.
+On November 6, 1967, James Vasko, editor of student newspaper The Daily Gator, was assaulted by black students who were offended by the content and tone of one of his articles.
 Students began to protest both the changes the students were facing and the Vietnam war.
 As a result of the campus unrest, Dr. John Summerskill, the president of the college, resigned in February 1968, effective in September.
 On March 23, 1968, the TWLF occupied the YMCA office on campus and evicted the YMCA.
 Student actions continued throughout May, calling for an end to Air-Force ROTC on campus, the admission of 400 students in the fall semester, and the hiring of nine minority faculty members to help the minority students.
 26 people were arrested.